decentraland/adr/docs/ADR-58-third-party-assets-integration-v2-with-merkle-tree.md

 - Updated methods:

+  - _`addThirdParties`_: when a third party is added, it can start with item slots.
+  - _`updateThirdParties`_: item slots can be increased if the method is called by a third party aggregator.
+It must revert if the caller is not allowed.
-  - _`buyItemSlots`_: Items slots are going to be bought by unit using an [USD/MANA oracle](./ADR-54-oracle-for-mana-pricing.md).
+  - _`buyItemSlots`_: items slots are going to be bought by unit using an [USD/MANA oracle](./ADR-54-oracle-for-mana-pricing.md).

 - New methods:

-  - _`addItemSlots`_: Third party agregators can add item slots by a successfull DAO proposal.
   - _`consumeSlots`_: Single method to process items consuption.
   - _`reviewThirdPartyWithRoot`_: Curators review the third party by submitting a merkle tree root generated with the items' urn and content hash to be reviewed.
 Optional, this method can receives item slots consumption signatures to review + consume items in one transaction for curators.
   - _`setRules`_: Curators can add rules in order to reject third party collections/items like: `{third-party-urn}:{collection-id}:*` -> reject all the collection's items. **This method is not going to be exposed UI for the time being as third party item rejection granularity has not been defined yet**.